mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-deploy.md

 ## 1 Introduction

-To deploy apps to your private cloud cluster (for example to Red Hat OpenShift or AWS-EKS), the cluster needs to be registered in the Mendix Developer Portal.
-This creates a link between the Mendix Developer Portal and the cluster.
+To deploy apps to your private cloud cluster (for example to Red Hat OpenShift or AWS-EKS), the cluster needs to be registered in the Mendix Mendix Portal.
+This creates a link between the Mendix Mendix Portal and the cluster.
 See [Creating a Private Cloud Cluster](/developerportal/deploy/private-cloud-cluster/) for instructions on how to do this.

 Once the cluster has been registered, and a namespace created, team members with *Deploy App* rights can create environments and deploy an app.

-This document explains how to use the Mendix Developer Portal to deploy your **connected** app.
+This document explains how to use the Mendix Mendix Portal to deploy your **connected** app.

 To deploy to a namespace in a **standalone** cluster, you provide the CRs through the console or command line.
 This is described in [Using Command Line to Deploy a Mendix App to a Private Cloud Cluster](/developerportal/deploy/private-cloud-operator/).